KodrAus/rust-csharp-ffi/README.md

 ### Building Rust with MsBuild

-The `Native.targets` file contains properties and targets that can call `cargo build` on the native library when building the managed one.
+The `dotnet/Native.targets` file contains properties and targets that can call `cargo build` on the native library when building the managed one.
+It attempts to be project-agnostic.
 It also has compile-time constants for the target platform, and whether or not compilation is ahead-of-time.
 That way, `dotnet build` and `dotnet publish` can coordinate the complete managed and unmanaged build process in a single invocation.

+The `dotnet/Dbc.targets` file is specific for this sample.

 ### Calling unmanaged code from .NET